Did my best, don't know how it came across: CJI Bobde | Law-Order

 Justice Bobde as head of judiciary also stayed the implementation of controversial new farm laws till further orders and decided to set up a 4-member committee to resolve the impasse over them between the Centre and farmers' unions protesting at Delhi borders.

-With his retirement, Justice Bobde would go down in annals of history for being unsuccessful in making a single appointment in his year long tenure.
+With his retirement, Justice Bobde would go down in history for not being able to make even a single appointment in the Supreme Court in his 17-month tenure.

 As the country came to a standstill amid the COVID-19 induced lockdown last year, the apex court under CJI Bobde not only swiftly evolved a system and switched to video conferencing and e-filing instead of physical hearings but also showed the way to other courts across India to ensure that citizens continue to have uninterrupted access to justice.